 About Dr. Smith

-I am currently a Postdoctoral Teaching Fellow at Central Michigan University where I teach courses in children's literature, young adult literature, and composition.
+I am currently a Postdoctoral Teaching Fellow at Central Michigan University where I teach courses in children's literature, young adult literature, American literature, and composition.
 My research interests include adolescent and children's literature, temporality, feminism, diversity, narrative theory, science fiction, and reading communities.

 I received my PhD in English Studies with a specialization in Children's Literature from Illinois State University in May 2010.
 My dissertation, The Anxiety of Time in Young Adult Literature: Writing the Adolescent Body, examines the prevalence of anxieties of time in young adult literature and investigates how those anxieties “write” the adolescent body and help define the genre.
 It was directed by Dr. Roberta Seelinger Trites.